libraryaddict/LibsDisguises/README.md

 2) Post the exact steps you used in order to reproduce the issue.<br>
 3) Give as much information as possible as to what the issue is and why it occurred so that we can fix it.<br>

-Verify that there were no error messages while Lib's Disguises was loading, that you're using the appropiate version of < href="https://www.spigotmc.org/resources/protocollib.1997/">ProtocolLib</a>.
+Verify that there were no error messages while Lib's Disguises was loading, that you're using the appropiate version of <a href="https://www.spigotmc.org/resources/protocollib.1997/">ProtocolLib</a>.
 If you're using the development builds of Lib's Disguises, make sure you are up to date before reporting a bug.